emilywoods/emilywoods.github.io/_posts/2017-07-24-making-a-ruby-with-lisp-syntax.md

 ---
-layout: post
+layout: other
-title: Emerald&#58 A Ruby with Lisp Syntax
+title: Emerald&#58 A Ruby Language With Lisp Syntax
 category: compiler design
 ---